vg11072001/Python-programming/DSA Python/Readme.md

    **Static Array**
    * Array store in continous store of data
+   * 2 parts:
-   * 2 parts: Reading(reach there using for loop to index) and Writing(The size to be fixed, and operation is  O(1)). (this can be done easily by Index)
+     * Reading(reach there using for loop to index)
+     *  Writing (The size to be fixed, and operation is  `O(1)`). (this can be done easily by Index)
-   * Disadvantage of Array(Static Array): .
+   * Disadvantage of Array (Static Array): .
 In Static araay you cannot delete the data, can only overwrite the values. *Not observed in python and Java
    * To put the value in middle, you have to move/shift every values in array on different array.
 (Cannot be done on same array)

    **Dynamic Array**
-   * The problme solved here is fixed size and also here pusing, poping and shifiting at the end of the value, all will be O(N)
+   * The problme solved here is fixed size and also here pusing, poping and shifiting at the end of the value, all will be `O(n)`
    * Here to get new array just mutiply it by earlier intizalise a new array.
    * We can deallocate the original array, when modifies the array.
-   * Amortise Time Complexity will be O(1).
+   * Amortise Time Complexity will be `O(1)`.

    * Bit-O-Time of Static and Dynamic is same